House Arrest (1996 film)

-The film was released on August 14, 1996 and went on to gross just over $7 million at the box office.
-The film was panned by critics.
+The film was produced by Rysher Entertainment and released by Metro-Goldwyn-Mayer on August 14, 1996, and went on to gross just over $7 million at the box office.
+It was panned by critics.

 The film was shot at various locations in the U.S. states of California and Ohio.
 Monrovia, California was the location for several exterior house scenes while most interior shots were done at the CBS/Radford lot in Studio City, California.
-The story was set in Defiance, Ohio, although another town, Chagrin Falls, Ohio, actually doubled for it.
+The story was set in Defiance, Ohio, although Chagrin Falls, Ohio actually doubled for it.

 Plot

-In Defiance, Ohio, the Beindorf family, consisting of Ned, Janet, Grover, and Stacy, live a supposedly happy typical family life in the suburbs of Defiance, Ohio.
+The Beindorf family, consisting of Ned, Janet, Grover, and Stacy, live a supposedly happy typical family life in the suburbs of Defiance, Ohio.
 In fact, Ned and Janet are not happy and are separating, although they tell Grover and Stacy it is not a divorce.

-Grover and Stacy first try to recreate their parents' honeymoon in the basement, but this fails to bring any happiness into their relationship.
+Grover and Stacy first try to recreate Ned and Janet's honeymoon in Hawaii in the basement, but this fails to bring any happiness into their relationship.
 Grover and Stacy then leave the basement, telling Ned and Janet they must get another surprise for them upstairs.
 They go up, close the door, and nail it shut.
 They vow to keep it so until Ned and Janet work out their problems and get their marriage back on its feet.

-The next day, Grover tells his best friend Matt Finley what he has done and T.J.
+The next day, Grover tells his best friend, Matt Finley, what he has done and T.J.
 Krupp, the wealthy local bully, overhears them.
 Matt goes over to the Beindorfs' house to look at Grover and Stacy's work and is impressed.
-T.J. shows up to have a look and actually installs a newer, more secure door to keep Ned and Janet trapped.
+T.J. shows up to have a look and actually installs a newer, more secure door to keep Ned and Janet trapped inside.

-He and Matt then leave to collect their parents and bring them there to lock them up as well.
-Matt's father Vic, never keeps a wife for more than two years and is on his latest wife Louise.
-T.J.'s father Donald does not treat his wife Gwenna well.
+T.J. and Matt then leave to collect their parents and bring them there to lock them up as well.
+Matt's father, Vic, never keeps a wife for more than two years and is on his latest one, Louise.
+T.J.'s father, Donald, does not treat his wife, Gwenna, well.